Euston tube station: Future proposals

 Unlike the neighbouring main line termini, St Pancras and King's Cross, Euston is not served by the Circle, Hammersmith & City and Metropolitan lines.
 Euston Square station, which is served by these lines, is approximately 250 m to the south-west.
 Plans for the redevelopment of the main line station for High Speed 2 (HS2) include the construction of a direct connection to Euston Square.
 The CCE&HR station building on Melton Street sits within the HS2 development site area and will be demolished to make way for the station.

 Proposals for Crossrail 2 include an underground station serving Euston and St Pancras that will be integrated with the existing London Underground station.

 A new underground line between Euston and Canary Wharf has been suggested and is being considered by the government.

 Services

-The station is in Travelcard Zone 1.
+Euston station is on the Northern and Victoria lines in London fare zone 1.
 On the Northern line's Bank branch the station is between Camden Town and King's Cross St Pancras.
-On the Charing Cross branch it is between Mornington Crescent and Warren Street.
+On the line's Charing Cross branch it is between Mornington Crescent and Warren Street.
 On the Victoria line it is between Warren Street and King's Cross St. Pancras.
 Train frequencies vary throughout the day, but generally, Northern line trains operate every 2–6 minutes from approximately 05:49 to 00:45 northbound and 05:49 to 00:28 southbound.
 Victoria line trains operate every 1–6 minutes from approximately 05:41 to 00:42 northbound and 05:31 to 00:26 southbound.

 Connections

-London Bus routes 18, 30, 59, 68, 73, 91, 168, 205, 253, 390 and 476 and night routes N5, N20, N91 and N253 serve Euston bus station outside the main line station.
+London Bus routes are served by Euston bus station outside the main line station.